Lawrence Berkeley National Lab's (LBNL) Facilities Division has an opening for a High Voltage Electrician to join the team.

-The High Voltage Electrician will perform a variety of electrical functions on medium and high voltage systems including; switching operations, an inspection of equipment, preventative maintenance, troubleshooting, installation and repairs.
-You will be responsible for monitoring and assessing the reliability of the medium and high voltage electrical system.
+In this exciting role, you will perform a variety of electrical functions on medium and high voltage systems including; switching operations, inspection of equipment, preventative maintenance, troubleshooting, installation and repairs.
+You are responsible for monitoring and assessing the reliability of the medium and high voltage electrical system.
 You may support the low voltage electricians on an "as needed" basis.

 Inspect, maintain, test, repair, operate, troubleshoot and replace 4160V, 12.47KV and 115KV equipment.

-Perform a variety of electrical functions on medium and high voltage electrical distribution systems; troubleshoots, repairs, installs, maintains, and services medium and high voltage electrical distribution systems and associated equipment; operates, inspects and performs preventative maintenance on medium and high voltage overhead and underground distribution systems.
+Perform a variety of electrical functions on medium and high voltage electrical distribution systems; troubleshoots, repairs, installs, maintains and services medium and high voltage electrical distribution systems and associated equipment; operate, inspects and perform preventative maintenance on medium and high voltage overhead and underground distribution systems.

 Prepare switch tags and perform system switching operations to isolate and place equipment in a safe condition.
 Select the correct tools and techniques for handling specified equipment by applying a thorough knowledge of the types and sizes of equipment used.